cm-verbose/Notes/Python/Arithmetic operations/Arithmetic operations.md

   ans = 10 + 9
   print(ans) # 19
   ```
-- ## Substraction
+- ## Subtraction
-  The substraction operator `-` can be used to substract 2 numbers.
+  The subtraction operator `-` can be used to subtract 2 numbers.
   ```py
   ans = 9 - 10
   print(ans) # -1
   ```
 - ## Multiplication
-  The mutliplication operator `*` can be used to multiply 2 numbers.
+  The multiplication operator `*` can be used to multiply 2 numbers.
   ```py
   ans = 9 * 10
   print(ans) # 90
   ```
 - ## Division
-  The divion operator `/` divides two numbers.
+  The division operator `/` divides two numbers.
   ```py
   ans = 8/9
   print(ans) # 0.8888888888888888